mtlynch/mtlynch.io/_posts/2019-07-15-hire-a-writer.md

 ---
-title: How I Hired a Talented Content Writer (and Fired Twenty)
+title: Why I Fired 10 Content Writers (and Hired a Good One)
 tags:
 - is it keto
 - outsourcing
 ---

-For my last project, I interviewed XX writers, hired XX of them, and fired all but one.
+For my last project, I interviewed 30 writers, hired 10 of them, and fired all but one.
 This process was far more difficult than I expected.
 Almost every adult can write, so how hard could it be to find someone to write simple articles?

 This process has not made me an expert, but I'm much better than I was.
 In this post, I'll show you everything I did